zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "parseCCId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function parseCCId(payload: Buffer, offset?: number): {
+export function parseCCId(payload: Uint8Array, offset?: number): {
     ccId: CommandClasses;
     bytesRead: number;
 };